Research ethics glossary

 Notes: Researchers should think in advance what harm or distress might result from their research and consider whether the research should go ahead despite the risk.
 If they consider that it should (for example if the risks of an adverse event are very small, or the possible distress very slight compared with the benefit that might result from the research, they should still make plans to deal with the adverse event including logging the event and reporting it to the project leader or supervisor, or, in the case of more serious events, to the IDREC that approved the research.
 Special plans may be needed to deal with adverse events in research involving children or people with a mental health or neurological condition.

-amendment: changes made to the research after ethical approval has been given.
+amendment: changes made to the research after ethics approval has been given.
 Amendments (a description of the content of the amendment along with new or revised documentation) must be submitted to the same ethics committee as reviewed the original application, and cannot be implemented until the relevant approvals are in place, unless immediate implementation is required for safety reasons.
 For further information, please see question E1 under 'after approval' in the FAQs.

 anonymisation: In order for data to be anonymised under the UK GDPR there must be no means of identifying any individuals.
 If, at any point, it could be possible to use any reasonably available means to re-identify individuals, the data is in fact pseudonymised rather than anonymised.
 A more detailed explanation of this term is provided in the glossary on the Information Compliance website.
 Further guidance on anonymisation is available from the UK Data Service